lhypds/pico-hid/README.md

 =================

-A small server, receive requests and simulate key input in another machine.
+A small server running on Raspberry Pi Pico W, receive requests and simulate key input to the machine connected to it.

 Dependencies